russross/blackfriday/README.md

     renders output as LaTeX.

-Todo
+TODO
 ----

 *   More unit testing
-*   Improve unicode support.
-It does not understand all unicode rules (about what constitutes a letter, a punctuation symbol, etc.), so it may fail to detect word boundaries correctly in some instances.
-It is safe on all utf-8 input.
+*   Improve Unicode support.
+It does not understand all Unicode rules (about what constitutes a letter, a punctuation symbol, etc.), so it may fail to detect word boundaries correctly in some instances.
+It is safe on all UTF-8 input.

 License